-Authorize users with Auth0 · Cloudflare Workers docs
+Authorize users with Auth0

 public, by default), and begin handling requests sent to your

-workers.dev application, or to your zone.
+*.workers.dev application, or to your zone.
 To confirm everything works as expected, you should:

-- Visit your application (e.g. my-auth-test.signalnerve.workers.dev), which should redirect you to Auth0’s login page
+- Visit your application (for example, my-auth-test.signalnerve.workers.dev), which should redirect you to Auth0’s login page.

-- Login with an email/password, or if you’ve enabled Google, Twitter, or other “social” login providers, the login provider of your choice
+- Log in with an email/password or the social identity provider of your choice, if enabled.

-- Watch Auth0 redirect you to
+- Let Auth0 redirect you to

 /auth, and then to

 /.
-Beneath the hood, your Workers application has exchanged a login
+As this is happening, your Workers application has exchanged a login

 codewith Auth0 for an access token, persisted it to Workers KV, and registered you as an authorized user via a cookie.

-- If you see your site, congrats!
-You’ve successfully authorized users to your Workers application, using Auth0.
+- If you see your site, you have successfully authorized users to your Workers application, using Auth0.

 Conclusion

-Congrats!
-You’ve successfully built an application that authorizes and authenticates users on the edge using Cloudflare Workers.
-To see the final version of the project we built in this tutorial, check it out on GitHub: signalnerve/workers-auth0-example.
+By completing this tutorial, you have successfully built an application that authorizes and authenticates users on the edge using Cloudflare Workers.
+To see the final version of the project you built in this tutorial, refer to the example GitHub repository: signalnerve/workers-auth0-example.

-There’s a lot more that you can build with Workers: serve static and JAMstack-style apps using Workers Sites, transform HTML responses using HTMLRewriter, and more.
-Here are some more tutorials for you to check out next.
-Happy coding!
+You can build a lot more with Workers, such as serving static and JAMstack-style applications using Workers Sites, or transforming HTML responses using HTMLRewriter.
+Below are some more tutorials for you to review and experiment with.